 The truth remains that the two parties are not exactly opposites; they stand on the same side of the turf, utilise identical tactics, use the same ball and aim for exactly the same goal and that goal is to keep power off the public grasp.

 By their actions and inactions people get socio-political institutions they deserve.
-Evidence from the last general election and others before it suggests a systemic withdrawal from political matters by the general population.
+Evidence from the last general election and others before it suggests a continued withdrawal from political matters by the general population.
 Zimbabweans will appreciate that politics does not stop taking an interest in people simple because people have shown no interest in it.

 Neither ZANU PF nor the MDC-T has shown any interest in devolving power to the people; if anything, both parties have resorted to immoral political practices just to retain authority for the hierarchy.
 Only people and not politicians bring about real change; currently there is no real challenge to authority but effective isolation by politicians and their blind supporters of those individuals who dare challenge authority.